FredaXin/blog_posts/creating_functions_for_EDA.md

 Another helpful visualization tool is a heatmap.
 Heatmaps come in very handy when you want to check the correlation between your dependent and independent variables.
-Oftentimes, heatmap can be visually cluttered if you have too many features.
+Oftentimes, heatmaps can be visually cluttered if you have too many features.
 One way to avoid it is to create a heatmap just for the dependent variable(target) and independent variables(features).
 The following function will assist you with this task: